Hypergeometric $\mathcal D$-modules and exponential sums for reductive groups: Abstract

 \section{Abstract}

-We define the hypergeometric exponential sum associated to a finite family of representations of a reductive group over a finite field.
-We introduce the hypergeometric $\ell$-adic sheaf to describe the behavior of the hypergeometric exponential sum.
-It is a perverse sheaf, and it is the counterpart in characteristic $p$ of the $A$-hypergeometric $\mathcal D$-module introduced by Kapranov.
-Using the theory of the Fourier transform for vector bundles over a general base developed by Wang, we are able to study the hypergeometric $\ell$-adic sheaf via the hypergeometric $\mathcal D$-module.
+We define the hypergeometric exponential sum associated to a family of representations of a reductive group over a finite field.
+We introduce the hypergeometric $\ell$-adic sheaf to describe the hypergeometric exponential sum.
+Motivated by the definition of the hypergeometric sheaf, we introduce the hypergeometric $\mathcal D$-module, prove it is holonomic and estimate its rank.
+Using the theory of the Fourier transform for vector bundles over a general base developed by Wang, we show how the hypergeometric $\mathcal D$-module controls the general behavior of the hypergeometric sheaf.
 We apply our results to the estimation of the hypergeometric exponential sum.